History of EPA Involvement at the Aerovox Mill

 Through these two additional agreements, the extent of contaminated soil and groundwater will be assessed, additional site cleanup and/or capping needs will be evaluated and long-term groundwater monitoring and cap maintenance will be performed.
 In addition, the City-AVX settlement provides for installation of a clean utility corridor to streamline potential future redevelopment of the site and creates a cost-sharing approach for a shoreline greenway.

-In June of 2010, planning and procurement activities for the building dismantling began.
+In June 2010, planning and procurement activities for the building dismantling began.
 Following significant work to empty the inside of the building, and safely decommission all utilities, the actual dismantling of the building is expected to begin in the fall 2011.

 Additional Site History and Early Cleanup Information